What are nitrates?

 How to remove nitrates from drinking water?

 Municipal water suppliers are required by law to conform to EPA standards for maximum safe levels of nitrates.
 However, not all water suppliers conform to EPA standards.
 Be sure to verify your water supply is safe.
 If your municipal water has elevated levels of nitrates, you may have to contact your state health agency or the EPA.

 Well-water owners are not required to test their water.
 However, it is recommended to test water annually to determine if nitrate levels are a concern.

 Avoid drinking water or preparing food with water containing elevated levels of nitrates.
 Elevated levels of nitrates may be successfully removed from water using treatment processes such as ion exchange, distillation, and reverse osmosis.

-The Smyth/Cid Water filtration system is rated to reduce nitrate contamination by 92%.
+The Smyth/Cid Water filtration system is rated by our filter manufacturer, AquaCera, to reduce nitrate contamination by 92%.

 - Basic Information about Nitrate in Drinking Water, EPA: http://water.epa.gov/drink/contaminants/basicinformation/nitrate.cfm

 - Nitrate and Drinking Water from Private Wells, CDC: http://www.cdc.gov/healthywater/drinking/private/wells/disease/nitrate.html

 - Nitrate in Drinking Water, State of Oregon Department of Environmental Quality: http://www.deq.state.or.us/wq/pubs/factsheets/groundwater/nitratedw.pdf